 Q. How do you treat a carpenter ant infestation?

 There are several options for treating a carpenter ant infestation.
-Granules for outdoor use are an excellent way of eliminating colonies in the yard or creating a barrier around the house.
+Granules for outdoor use are an excellent way to eliminate colonies in the yard or create a barrier around the house.
 Liquid baits designed for indoor use are a good way to eliminate colonies by infecting worker ants who deliver the poison back to the nest.

 Q. Will regular ant bait kill carpenter ants?

-While many ant baits will kill carpenter ants and other types, be sure to check exactly which species the product targets before making a purchase.
+Although some ant bait can kill carpenter ants, check packing information to know exactly which species the product targets before making a purchase.